 Adding Pressure On The Offensive Tackle

-The first and most apparent reason is adding pressure to the offensive tackle, especially the left tackle (or the blindside tackle).
-Pass rush moves can help with mentally and physically applying pressure.
+The first and most apparent reason is the added pressure on the offensive tackle, especially the left tackle (or the blindside tackle).
+Pass rush moves can help with both mental and physical application of pressure.

 Playing tackle (especially in the NFL) is a challenging position.
-Not only do they have to worry about doing their job correctly – they also need to focus on blitzes, stunts, and any checks that happen at the line of scrimmage.
+Not only do they have to worry about doing their job correctly, but they also need to focus on blitzes, stunts, and any checks that happen at the line of scrimmage.

 Couple this with a good pass rusher, and it can be an offensive tackle’s worst nightmare.